BreakingGood/BreakingGood.github.io/README.md

-# BreakingGood.github.io
+# Portfolio

-This is a simple portfolio website that I made for myself as a personal project.
-It is my first attempt at HTML, CSS, and Javascript.
-It currently uses Jquery, but I am in the process of adjusting the code so that only vanilla Javascript is used.

-The focus of the project was maximum performance, particularly on mobile devices.
-The website has full mobile device and tablet support.
+This is a portfolio that is designed to be as responsive and quick as possible so that it can be viewed without hassle on any device.
+It has full mobile device and tablet support.
+Javascript was kept to a minimum in an attempt to increase load speeds.